dayton-outar/shillings/docs/EXPERIENCE/HOOKED.md

 > 3. Relationship Triggers
 >
 >    One person telling others about a product or service can be a highly effective external trigger for action.
 Whether through an electronic invitation, a Facebook “like,” or old fashioned word of mouth, product referrals from friends and family are often a key component of technology diffusion.
 >
+>    ...
+>
+>    Unfortunately, some companies utilize viral loops and relationship triggers in unethical ways: by deploying so-called dark patterns.
+When designers intentionally trick users into inviting friends or blasting a message to their social networks, they may see some initial growth, but it comes at the expense of users’ goodwill and trust.
+When people discover they’ve been duped, they vent their frustration and stop using the product.
+>
+>    Proper use of relationship triggers requires building an engaged user base that is enthusiastic about sharing the benefits of the product with others.
+>
+> 4. Owned Triggers
+>
+>    Owned triggers consume a piece of real estate in the user’s environment.
+They consistently show up in daily life and it is ultimately up to the user to opt in to allowing these triggers to appear.
+>
+>    For example, an app icon on the user’s phone screen, an e-mail newsletter to which the user subscribes, or an app update notification only appears if the user wants it there.
+As long as the user agrees to receive a trigger, the company that sets the trigger owns a share of the user’s attention.
+>
+> When a product becomes tightly coupled with a thought, an emotion, or a preexisting routine, it leverages an **internal trigger**.
+Unlike external triggers, which use sensory stimuli like a morning alarm clock or giant “Login Now” button, you can’t see, touch, or hear an **internal trigger**.
+>
+> ...
+>
+> Emotions, particularly negative ones, are powerful internal triggers and greatly influence our daily routines.
+Feelings of boredom, loneliness, frustration, confusion, and indecisiveness often instigate a slight pain or irritation and prompt an almost instantaneous and often mindless action to quell the negative sensation.
+For instance, Yin often uses Instagram when she fears a special moment will be lost forever.

+This emotion that Yin experiences is called FOMO - Fear of Missing Out.

+> The severity of the discomfort may be relatively minor—perhaps her fear is below the perceptibility of consciousness—but that’s exactly the point.
+Our life is filled with tiny stressors and we’re usually unaware of our habitual reactions to these nagging issues.
+>
+> Positive emotions can also serve as internal triggers, and may even be triggered themselves by a need to satisfy something that is bothering us.
+After all, we use products to find solutions to problems.
+The desire to be entertained can be thought of as the need to satiate boredom.
+A need to share good news can also be thought of as an attempt to find and maintain social connections.
+>
+> ...
+>
+> The study demonstrated that people suffering from symptoms of depression used the Internet more.
+Why is that?
+One hypothesis is that those with depression experience negative emotions more frequently than the general population and seek relief by turning to technology to lift their mood.
+>
+> ...
+>
+> When bored, many people seek excitement and turn to dramatic news headlines.
+When we feel overly stressed, we seek serenity, perhaps finding relief in sites like Pinterest.
+When we feel lonely, destinations like Facebook and Twitter provide instant social connections.
+>
+> Once we’re hooked, using these products does not always require an explicit call to action.
+Instead, they rely upon our automatic responses to feelings that precipitate the desired behavior.
+Products that attach to these internal triggers provide users with quick relief. ***Once a technology has created an association in users’ minds that the product is the solution of choice, they return on their own, no longer needing prompts from external triggers***.
+>
+> The association between an internal trigger and your product, however, is not formed overnight.
+It can take weeks or months of frequent usage for internal triggers to latch onto cues.
+New habits are sparked by external triggers, but associations with internal triggers are what keeps users hooked.
+>
+> ...
+>
+> ... _Finding customers’ internal triggers requires learning more about people than what they can tell you in a survey, though.
+It requires digging deeper to understand how your users feel._
+>
+> _The ultimate goal of a habit-forming product is to solve the user’s pain by creating an association so that the user identifies the company’s product or service as the source of relief._
+>
+> ...
+>
+> ...
+Yet talking to users to reveal these wants will likely prove ineffective because they themselves don’t know which emotions motivate them.
+People just don’t think in these terms.
+You’ll often find that people’s _declared preferences_ — what they say they want — are far different from their _revealed preferences_ — what they actually do.
+>
+> ...
+>
+> What would your users want to achieve by using your solution?
+Where and when will they use it?
+What emotions influence their use and will trigger them to action?
+>
+> ...
+>
+> Dorsey believes a clear description of users—their desires, emotions, the context with which they use the product—is paramount to building the right solution.
+In addition to Dorsey’s user narratives, tools like customer development,11 usability studies, and empathy maps12 are examples of methods for learning about potential users.
+>
+> One method is to try asking the question “Why?” as many times as it takes to get to an emotion.
+Usually, this will happen by the fifth why.
+>
+> ...
+>
+> A large component of Instagram’s success—and what brings its millions of users back nearly every day—is the company’s ability to understand its users’ triggers.
+For people like Yin, Instagram is a harbor for emotions and inspirations, a virtual memoir preserved in pixels.
+>
+> Yin’s habitual use of the service started with an external trigger—a recommendation from a friend and weeks of repetitious use before she became a regular user.

+## Chapter 3.
+Action

+>